Do Go On - 397 - Aviator Charles Kingsford Smith

 So they've flown from California to Hawaii in 27 hours.

-From there they headed for Suva in Fiji,
+hours.
+From there, they headed for Suva in Fiji, traveling another 5,000 kilometers or 3,000 miles.

+34 hours.
 How many in-flight meals are you getting in that time?
+That's right.
+I suppose,

 Hey, you want some peanuts up there?

-Yeah, have a meal and instantly they put you into darkness.
+Have a meal and instant they put you into darkness.

 You're like, I don't want to go straight to sleep.